ChenJustIT/R/README.md

 - **Data Cleaning:** I started by cleaning the Wealth of Nations dataset, addressing missing values, handling duplicates, and ensuring data consistency.
 The cleaned dataset provides a reliable foundation for analysis.

-- **Data Transformation:** Through Excel, I applied various data transformation techniques, such as pivot tables, data shaping, and formula-driven calculations.
-This step enabled me to structure the data for further analysis.

 - **Critical Thinking:** Analyzing the dataset involved critical thinking to identify key insights and trends.
 I conducted exploratory data analysis to uncover patterns and outliers, contributing to the project's overall success.

 - **Data Visualization:** With Tableau, I created interactive and insightful dashboards to effectively communicate the findings.
 The visualizations provide a user-friendly way to explore the data and draw meaningful conclusions.

-## Tableau Dashboards

-Explore the data visualizations created with Tableau:

 ## Getting Started
 Remember to follow the workflow that we used in the workshop,as seen below: